Feds, Businesses Clash Over Tech Worker Visa Restrictions

 Hughes said the White House has made its agenda on foreign visas known well before the pandemic took hold, and that Covid-19 has been a pretext to enact policies it has sought for years.

-“It’s a very difficult argument for the government to make that they needed to do this in secrecy and they couldn’t tell the public about it and that’s the reason that they forewent notice and comment rule making … when the movement didn’t in fact keep the secret,” he said.
+“It’s a very difficult argument for the government to make that they needed to do this in secrecy and they couldn’t tell the public about it and that’s the reason that they forewent notice and comment rule making … when the government didn’t in fact keep the secret,” he said.

 “We’re talking about hundreds of thousands of existing employment relationships.
 If the government is going to be justified in severing those, it’s the sort of thing that the public interest requires at least giving those individuals and their employers some degree of notice so they can make the transition rather than doing it by complete. ambush and overnight,” Hughes said.
 “That’s not what good cause justifies or allows.”